fireundubh/pyro/README.md

 Currently, folder includes are not supported.

-##### Notes
+#### Notes

 * A temporary folder will be created and deleted at the `TempPath` specified in `pyro.ini`.
-* The compiled scripts and any arbitrary includes to be packaged will be copied there.
+* The compiled scripts and any arbitrary includes to be packaged will be copied to the temporary folder.
-* The folder will be removed if the procedure is successful.
+* The temporary folder will be removed if the procedure is successful.

 ### Script Anonymization